 Morale is how your employees feel about their work, your organization, and how it impacts their lives.
 When team morale is high, employees often feel appreciated and happy.
 When morale is low, employees feel poorly about their work and your organization.

 Many factors can contribute to low morale, both in the workplace and in your employees’ personal lives.

 Some of the most common causes of low morale among employees are:

 - Lack of trust or no culture of trust

 - Low job satisfaction

 These are just some of the many factors contributing to low morale and disengaged employees in the workplace.
-However, external factors such as the economy, personal demands, debt, and unexpected changes such as the COVID-19 pandemic can also affect morale.
+However, external factors such as the economy, personal demands, and debt can also affect morale.

 How does low morale affect the workplace?

 Poor employee morale, which directly correlates to low employee engagement, can impact your organization negatively.
 According to Gallup1, organizations that score in the top 50% on employee engagement more than double their odds of success compared to organizations in the bottom half.

 Low team morale and engagement can lead to decreased productivity, increased absenteeism and tardiness, and high employee turnover.